-Option 5 forces the system to use Direct mode while doing Standard and all subsequent programming.
+Option 5 forces the system to use Direct mode while doing Standard Programming.
 Older decoders (built prior to 1/1/2001) do not support Direct Mode programming.

 SETUP NCE LIGHTING EFFECTS (Option 6)

 You can use this option to customize the lighting effects for your NCE decoder equipped locomotives.
 This programming option will only work with NCE decoders.